 For those of you who are unaware of what Youth Parliament is all about — I’ll give you the lowdown.

-My mantra throughout my tenure was all about ‘making politics snackable.’
-I strongly believe that in our modern Aoteroa, and around the globe for that matter, members of the youth are reluctant to be involved or have their say as issues are presented in a complex manner.
+My mantra throughout the tenure was all about ‘making politics snackable.’
+I strongly believe that in our modern Aoteroa, and around the globe, youth are reluctant to be involved or have their say as issues are presented in a complex manner.
 This makes them feel overwhelmed and, as is the case in many facets of life, they find it easier just to leave it with the real decision makers.
 I believe it is very interesting indeed that I always hear of the elderly writing letters to Parliament, but never of a young person doing the same thing.

 But then again, what is paper.
 Ewwwww they all chorus — we don’t write on paper!

 As I said before: technology has overwhelmed us.
 Taken us to places we could never imagine, both good and bad…

 Funnily enough, I was just talking to a family friend of ours who writes regular letters to the government.
 I asked her, ‘that’s really interesting — would I be able to have a copy of one to read?’
 She frowned at me….
 ‘Ummm, unfortunately — I have already posted it.’
 I smiled at myself, of course… it’s a whole different generation!
 No way was she going to be able to airdrop me the photos, text me the link, or even send me the article as an attachment.

 In this way though, Youth Parliament was also a wonderful opportunity for me to interact with all ages within the community.

 It was one of the positive aspects that I throroughly enjoyed — interacting with the people, hearing their stories, opinions.
 I found it incredibly eye-opening, and then being able to act upon these ideas gave me great satisfaction.

 At the end of the day however, it really comes down to this…